 * Watch liquid calories.
 Make a low calorie holiday drink for adults and children with club soda and a splash of pomegranate juice garnished with a cherry.
 Avoid high calorie beverages such as eggnog (or limit to a small portion).
 Remember that alcoholic beverages add calories and increase your appetite.
 Practice portion control with food and beverages and drink plenty of water.

 Food is an important part of the holiday season, but you can also make traditions that do not center around the kitchen.
-Take a walk after your Thanksgiving feast, play some football outside, or play cards with the kids.
+Take a walk after your holiday feast, play outside, or – if the weather is frightful – play indoors with the kids.

 The holiday season is a time to enjoy the company of family and friends.
-Enjoy the season and continue healthful eating habits all year long!
+Enjoy the season and resolve to continue healthful eating habits all year long!